St. Mary's Cathedral, Ranchi: History

 Belgian Carmelite missionaries were the First Fathers of Punalur and of places around Punalur.
 During the Second World War the First Fathers had to go back, entrusting the church work to the diocesan clergy of Quilon (Kollam).

 Ranchi Diocese was separated from the Diocese of Quilon (Kollam) and created into a separate unit by the Bull “Verba Christ” of Pope John Paul II, issued on 21 December 1985.

+Catholics at St. Mary's Cathedral, Ranchi, celebrated the election in 2025 of Robert Cardinal Prevost as Pope Leo XIV.

 Location

 St Mary's Cathedral complex is located on north of Ranchi railway on Dr caumil Bulke path (Purulia Road).